 Damage and repairs

-Overview of who’s responsible for damage and repairs
+Who’s responsible for damage and repairs?

-- you (the tenant) are not responsible for damage or wear that happens through normal use over time – called “fair wear and tear”.
+- You (the tenant) are not responsible for damage or wear that happens through normal use over time – called “fair wear and tear”.

-- you’re also not responsible for damage that’s outside your control, like storm damage.
+- You’re also not responsible for damage that’s outside your control, like storm damage.

-- you’re responsible for fixing any damage that you or a guest causes deliberately.
+- You’re responsible for fixing any damage that you or a guest causes deliberately.

-- if you or one of your guests damages something carelessly, then you’ll have to pay the landlord’s insurance excess, up to the amount of four weeks’ rent.
+- If you or one of your guests damages something carelessly, then you’ll have to pay the landlord’s insurance excess, up to the amount of four weeks’ rent.

 Who’s responsible for “fair wear and tear” from normal use over time?

-You the tenant are not responsible for damage that happens through normal use over time – called “fair wear and tear”.
+You, the tenant, are not responsible for damage that happens through normal use over time – called “fair wear and tear”.
 For example, if the carpet in the hallway starts to develop holes just through normal use, you don’t have to replace it.
 It’s the landlord’s responsibility to keep the place in a reasonable state of repair.

 You’re also not responsible for damage that’s outside your control – storm damage, for example.